 After the assessment, your case manager will develop a tailored care plan that may include help so that you can do everyday tasks, assistance to get you out and about in the local community and taking part in activities.

 What does a case manager do?

 A case manager is a professional who works closely with individuals who have sustained a severe injury (such as a brain injury, spinal cord injury or birth injury).
 Their role is to assess, plan and coordinate any rehabilitation, therapies, care and support and any housing adaptations or specialist equipment that might be needed.
 They often have a background in health or social care.

 If you’ve suffered a serious injury, you and your family might find it helpful to have the support and additional guidance provided by a case manager.
 Their involvement may help make life easier for you and your family, saving valuable time and relieving stress.

 If you are involved in making a serious personal injury compensation claim, your solicitor will include the costs of a case manager within your claim.
 This often forms a substantial part of your claim and will include ongoing and future costs.

-It is entirely up to you whether you want to work with a Case Manager or not.
-We pride ourselves on building and maintaining excellent relationships with Case Managers to ensure the best possible outcome for you within the compensation claim process and beyond.
+It is your choice whether you want support from a case manager or not.
+At Novum Law, we have excellent relationships with leading case managers and case management firms to ensure the best possible outcome for our clients during the compensation claim process and beyond.

-If you do want to get additional help and guidance from a Case Manager, we will help you find one that you can enjoy a good working relationship with.
+If you feel you would benefit from the additional help and guidance a case manager can provide, we will help you find one that meets your needs.